 As Registrar of Vital Statistics, the Town Clerk is responsible for keeping a permanent record of all births and deaths that occur within the boundaries of the Village, as well as all marriage licenses that are applied for in our office.
 We issue birth certificates, death transcripts and burial transit permits.
 Often, individuals contact our office to assist with genealogical research.
 Death and marriage records become available fifty years (50) after the date of issuance while birth records become available after seventy-five (75) years.

 In regards to licenses, the Town Clerk issues many New York State licenses and permits including marriage, dog and conservation (hunting and fishing).
 Contact the Town Clerk at 518-273-0661 for licensing matters.

-Hunting/Fishing Licenses for the 2012 year are now available for purchase at the Town Offices.
+Hunting/Fishing Licenses are now available year round for purchase at the Town Offices.
 If you have any questions or need additional information regarding the licenses, please contact (518) 273-0661.